onefangg/tp/docs/UserGuide.md

 * `incompleteo Monday 15:30`
 * `addo p/98765432 d/1: Jerry Favourite Cheese Cake c/Tuesday 15:30 m/Delivery r/Add Cheese`

+:exclamation: Note: You cannot specify which Natural Date you want.
+The natural date that is chosen by ReadyBakey based on your natural date input will be shown in the Response Box. (i.e. You cannot specify which Monday or Tuesday you want)

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ <a name="faq"></a>